 Do you have confidential questions about how a criminal record might affect your green card application?
 With Boundless, you get an independent immigration attorney who can help you understand your options.
 Learn more, or get started today.

 Who must submit their records?

-Although background checks are conducted on both spouses, only the spouse seeking a green card must submit court, police, or prison records — even for arrests or charges that occurred while they were a minor and sometimes even those that were later expunged (removed) from their record.
-The specific details depend on whether the spouse seeking a green card is applying from abroad or within the United States.
+Although background checks are conducted on both family members, only the family member seeking a green card must submit court, police, or prison records — even for arrests or charges that occurred while they were a minor and sometimes even those that were later expunged (removed) from their record.
+The specific details depend on whether the relative seeking a green card is applying from abroad or within the United States.

 Which records do I need to submit, and what information should they include?